 Upon receipt of an MLME-SBP.request primitive, a non-AP STA shall establish an SBP procedure with an SBP responder capable AP indicated by the PeerSTAAddress parameter by transmitting an SBP Request frame to the SBP responder capable AP. (#641)

 Upon receipt of an SBP Request frame from a non-AP STA, the MLME of the SBP responder shall issue an MLME-SBP.indication primitive to inform the SME of the SBP responder.
-If the SBP responder accepts the SBP procedure request, the SME of the SBP responder shall issue an MLME-SBP.response primitive with StatusCode SUCCESS; Otherwise, the SME of the SBP responder shall issue an MLME-SBP.response primitive with StatusCode REQUEST_REJECTED or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED.
+If the SBP responder accepts the SBP procedure request, the SME of the SBP responder shall issue an MLME-SBP.response primitive with StatusCode SUCCESS; Otherwise, the SME of the SBP responder shall issue an MLME-SBP.response primitive with StatusCode REQUEST_DECLINED (#177) or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED.
 Upon receipt of the MLME-SBP.response primitive, the MLME of the SBP responder shall transmit an SBP Response frame to the SBP initiator indicated by the PeerSTAAddress parameter. (#641)

 The SBP responder should transmit an SBP Response frame within TBD in response to the SBP Request